 After 90 days of inactivity, a participant would be considered as exited from the program unless an allowable gap in service had been documented.
 In some cases, an individual may leave your program without completing the training courses.
 If an individual returns after exiting your program, this individual will be enrolled as a new participant.

+GAP IN SERVICE FOR INCUMBENT WORKERS: Incumbent workers with a training and career plan that require a planned gap in service longer than a consecutive 90-day period between training activities and any other grant-funded services, AND are planning to enroll in future H-1B grant-funded training, do not need to be exited from grant-funded program activities.
+If the above applies, a gap in training may exceed 90 days and not result in program exit.

 PARTICIPANT RECORDS: Each individual that is determined eligible for your program and participates in a grant-funded service will be tracked according to the data elements and edit checks provided.
 Based on information tracked in a participant’s case file, each individual will have a single record detailing their demographics, training activities and program outcomes.

 DATA FILE: A set of individual participant records with data elements that describe the activities of each participant that will be tracked and submitted in one data file, per reporting quarter, to ETA.
 Data files are files that store data pertaining to a specific application, for later use.
 Acceptable files are data files (.dat), comma-separated values (.csv), and text file or flat files (.txt).
 This file will look something similar to the sample diagram below.
+Grantees should upload one comprehensive data file of all participant records served to-date.
+This file can be updated each quarter and resubmitted to HUB for the appropriate reporting quarter.

+TIPS:

+Your data file should include all new participants served in the current reporting quarter, including all participants served in the previous quarters of your grant program.

+Updates to a participant's record will be entered in the data file you upload in HUB.
+If you are using an Excel data spreadsheet, updates will be made to the data elements in the columns across your data spreadsheet.
+New participants served will be added as a new participant record, entered as a new row of your data spreadsheet.

+A blank code value entry is also called a “null value” to indicate that this data element should be left blank in your data file.

+Acceptable files are data files (.dat), comma-separated values (.csv), and text file or flat files (.txt).
+This file will look something similar to the sample diagram below.
+See sample Data File Upload for Two Participant Records:

 Sample Data File Upload for Two Participant Records